Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 they turned their attention to the other items on their shopping list.
 Hestia suggested they look for a new bed, complaining about the narrowness and creakiness of their current one, hinting at its inadequacy for their shared intimacy, suggesting a "sturdy" bed was needed.
 Isaiah, flushing at her bluntness, teasingly agreed.
-They decided to explore the **artisan districts** further west, hoping to find a furniture workshop that would sell and deliver a bed.
+They decided to explore the artisan districts further west, hoping to find a furniture workshop that would sell and deliver a bed.
 They spent the next hour or so walking through these districts, enjoying the atmosphere and looking for prominent furniture stores.

-They eventually found **"Gareth & Sons Fine Furnishings,"** a reputable-looking workshop specializing in furniture.
+They eventually found "Gareth & Sons Fine Furnishings," a reputable-looking workshop specializing in furniture.
 Stepping inside, they browsed the showroom, discussing options for a new bedframe and mattress.
-They selected a sturdy oak bedframe and a comfortable mattress, agreeing on a price of **8,000 Valis**.
+They selected a sturdy oak bedframe and a comfortable mattress, agreeing on a price of 8,000 Valis.

 Upon agreeing to the purchase, they discussed delivery.
-They arranged for the bed and mattress to be delivered to the church annex the **following afternoon (Day 11)**, agreeing to pay a **300 Valis delivery fee**.
-Isaiah paid the 8,000 Valis for the bed plus the 300 Valis delivery fee from their remaining funds (bringing their total from ~34,305 V down to **~26,005 Valis**).
+They arranged for the bed and mattress to be delivered to the church annex the following afternoon (Day 11), agreeing to pay a 300 Valis delivery fee.
+Isaiah paid the 8,000 Valis for the bed plus the 300 Valis delivery fee from their remaining funds (bringing their total from ~34,305 V down to ~26,005 Valis).
 They received a receipt and confirmation.

 *(End of Recap: Day 10 - Middle)*

 -----

 ### **(Recap: Day 10 - Ending)**

-After successfully purchasing the new bed (to be delivered Day 11) and securing the Hearthfire Blades (on payment plan), Isaiah and Hestia left the furniture shop, "Gareth & Sons Fine Furnishings," in the **late afternoon of Day 10**.
-They still had significant funds remaining (~26,005 Valis after purchases) and time left in the day.
-Hestia was excited about the new bed and the events of the day, briefly teasing Isaiah about finding the "creaky springs" fun (prompting him to blush), before they decided to look for other shopping necessities like food and home supplies.
+After successfully purchasing the new bed (to be delivered Day 11) and securing the Hearthfire Blades (on payment plan), Isaiah and Hestia left the furniture shop in the late afternoon of Day 10.
+With significant funds remaining (~26,005 Valis) and time left, Isaiah suggested dinner at the Hostess of Fertility, which Hestia eagerly agreed to.

-As they walked back towards the central area, an alternative for dinner arose.
-Instead of cooking at the annex, Isaiah suggested they go to the **Hostess of Fertility for dinner**, perhaps partly motivated by a lingering desire to see Ryu Lion, but framing it as a way to enjoy their 'practically rich' status and have a stress-free meal.
-Hestia, despite a brief moment of hesitation (perhaps due to the location or subtle possessiveness), was quickly won over by the allure of a delicious, non-potato dinner and their ability to afford it.
-She eagerly agreed to the celebratory dinner.

-They walked from the artisan district back towards the more central thoroughfares.
-Hestia chatted happily about the day's successes and dinner plans.
-Isaiah's injured side (from the Day 9 Minotaur fight) ached, but the feeling of his new Hearthfire Blades at his hip and the weight of his Valis pouches were strong motivators.

-Upon arriving at the **Hostess of Fertility** in the **late afternoon/early evening**, the tavern was packed with the dinner rush.
-They were greeted by one of the waitresses, a kind woman with blonde hair.
-Isaiah recognized her as someone who worked there but didn't know her name.
-She informed them that tables were full and offered them to wait at the bar.
-Isaiah clarified that they wanted to wait *for a table* at the bar, accepting the wait list.
-The waitress introduced herself as **Syr**.

-They were seated on stools at the bar, and Syr arranged for another waitress to take their drink orders while they waited for a table.
-Isaiah, feeling the ache in his ribs and wanting something to dull the pain, ordered a potent local spirit called **"Wyvern's Kiss,"** asking for whatever was strongest.
-Hestia, in a celebratory mood, ordered a glass of **house red wine** and a **cheese plate**.
-Their drinks and snacks were served.

-While sitting at the bar, Isaiah subtly scanned the room, first confirming **Syr** was working tonight (she passed by, giving him a subtle look of recognition which piqued his interest) and then looking for **Ryu Lion**, who he hadn't seen since breakfast.
-He did not spot Ryu immediately.

-Isaiah checked in with Hestia, quietly using the endearment **"Sweetheart"** for the first time in a non-private setting to gauge her reaction.
-Hestia loved the endearment, reacting with a deep, happy blush and expressing how wonderful the wine and cheese were.

-They sit at the bar, enjoying their drinks and snacks, waiting for a table for dinner.
-Isaiah feels the warmth of the Wyvern's Kiss dulling his pain while Hestia enjoys her celebratory wine and cheese, her face soft with happiness after hearing the endearment.
-Isaiah continues to scan the crowded tavern, subtly observing the passing staff, hoping to catch a glimpse of Ryu, while Syr works nearby, aware of his presence.
+They arrived at the bustling tavern in the early evening.
+Greeted by Syr Flover (who introduced herself and gave Isaiah a subtle look of recognition), they learned tables were full and opted to wait at the bar.
+Isaiah ordered a *Wyvern's Kiss (for pain), while Hestia had wine and cheese.
+While waiting, Isaiah used the endearment" Sweetheart" (well-received) and subtly scanned the room.
+He confirmed Syr and Anya were working.
+He then spotted Ryu Lion working across the room, her composed elegance instantly recapturing his attention.
+This immediately triggered * *Hestia's possessive alertness and suspicion**, creating a subtle tension around them, though Ryu remained unaware.

+Soon after, Syr seated them at a booth.
+Ryu Lion became their waitress, approaching with professional neutrality, offering menus, and asking if they were ready to order.
+Her brief glance held perhaps the faintest flicker of vague recognition towards Isaiah, but was immediately masked.
+Hestia remained visibly tense and watchful during Ryu's presence.

+Dinner proceeded pleasantly otherwise.
+Ryu took their orders, delivered the food, and checked on them once with polite impartiality.
+Hestia’s tension surfaced subtly whenever Ryu was near, often finding Isaiah’s hand under the table.
+Isaiah focused his attention on Hestia, discussing their day and future plans.
+They paid their bill (handled by another waitress) and left.

+The walk back to the church annex was quiet and intimate, holding hands.
+Inside their private sanctuary, Hestia relaxed, expressing thanks for the lovely dinner but subtly hinting at her disapproval of "that waitress."
+As they settled in, Isaiah, prompted by thoughts of their public presence, casually asked Hestia, **"I wonder if any of the other Gods know about us?"**

+Hestia reacted with initial panic and anxiety, questioning his reasons, before shifting to fierce possessiveness, declaring their relationship was their own business but defying any potential interference.
+Isaiah, observing her reaction and realizing she was likely projecting her own fears of divine social consequences, gently countered.
+Looking down with a slight blush, he admitted he wouldn't mind if people knew, finding the idea "sweet," expressing pride in their bond ("that you're my Goddess, and I'm yours.
+That we're... us").

+Hestia was deeply moved by his vulnerable pride but questioned if he truly understood the risks (cruelty, jealousy) involved, especially for her.
+Isaiah warmly reassured her, reaffirming that 'us' was what mattered, dismissing potential whispers, and playfully suggesting making other gods jealous might not be so bad.

+Before Hestia could fully respond, Isaiah shifted focus, giving her thigh an affectionate tap.
+He declared it was time for bed and expressed his strong desire to go to the Dungeon tomorrow (Day 11), stating his ribs felt healed enough and he was eager to try his Hearthfire Blades.

+Hestia immediately reacted with alarmed refusal, reminding him of his injury, their agreement to rest, and the dangers.
+She pleaded for "just one more day of rest" for her sake.
+Seeing her genuine fear, Isaiah relented instantly (" Okay, my love.
+One more day.").
+He amended his plan: he would visit the doctor (Lyra) again tomorrow for a check-up/bandage change and perhaps go for a light walk for exercise.

+Hestia, flooded with relief, agreed enthusiastically to the revised plan, though she showed slight hesitation about Lyra and offered to join him on the walk to ensure he kept it gentle.
+Satisfied, she prepared for bed.
+Isaiah, feeling more capable, undressed himself and sat on the bed.
+He commented excitedly about the new bed arriving tomorrow afternoon, which Hestia echoed with equal enthusiasm.
+Hestia climbed into bed beside him with familiar ease.
+They settled in comfortably, wished each other goodnight, and quickly fell asleep, ending Day 10.

-*(End of Recap: Day 10 - Ending)*
+*(End of Updated Recap: Day 10)*

 -----